w3c/webextensions/proposals/runtime_on_invalidated.md

 invalidated error.
 This would allow an extension to figure out if the extension is invalidated.
 No new abuse surface is introduced.

 As for the returned reason.
-The `uninstall` reason can not be abused more than currently `browser.runtime.setUninstalledURL`.
+The `uninstall` reason could potentially be used by extensions to modify every page to nag the user about reinstalling the extension.
+However extensions currently can already ask for this once by setting `browser.runtime.setUninstalledURL`.

 As for the `update` reason, this can be figured out by attempting to negotiate between the old content script and the new content script.